free1x/Vertrauen/README.md

 ## License

-- The Dobby Html, CSS, JavaScript and PHP files are licensed under the GNU General Public License v3:
+- The Vertrauen Html, CSS, JavaScript and PHP files are licensed under the GNU General Public License v3:
   - http://www.gnu.org/licenses/gpl-3.0.html

-- The Dobby documentation is licensed under the CC BY 4.0 License:
+- The Vertrauen documentation is licensed under the CC BY 4.0 License:
   - https://creativecommons.org/licenses/by/4.0